 The University of Alaska Anchorage is part of the State of Alaska's University system.
-The School of Social Work is an academic unit within the College of Health and Social Welfare.
+The School of Social Work is an academic unit within the College of Health.
 The School administers the Bachelor of Social Work (BSW) and the Master of Social Work (MSW) degree programs.

 The Social Work Program at UAA began in 1973 within the Department of Sociology.
 By 1976, the course work for a BSW was in place and the Board of Regents approved the BSW degree.
 UAA then sought national accreditation for its social work program from the Council on Social Work Education (CSWE).
 Accreditation of the BSW program was granted in 1978 and has continued since.
 Re-affirmation of the accreditation was last granted in June 2010.